-PAS 68 was originally drawn up in 2005, becoming the first British impact test standard.
-Recognised as one of the premier crash test standards around the world, PAS 68 has played an integral role in shaping all the impact test standards that have followed.
+PAS 68 was originally drawn up in 2005, becoming the first British impact test specification.
+Recognised as one of the premier crash test specifications around the world, PAS 68 has played an integral role in shaping all the impact test standards that have followed.

-Since its original development, PAS 68 has gone through a number of versions, with 2013 being the most recent.
-PAS 69, its sister standard is just as important, supporting PAS 68 in ensuring the effectiveness of the installation of high security products.
+Since its original development, PAS 68 has gone through several versions, with 2013 being the most recent.
+PAS 69, its sister standard is just as important, supporting PAS 68 in ensuring the effectiveness of the installation of high-security products.

-PAS 69 provides guidance on the installation of high security products, as well as the considerations which need to be reviewed when selecting and installing an impact tested product.
+PAS 69 guides the installation of high-security products, as well as the considerations which need to be reviewed when selecting and installing an impact tested product.

-One of the common misconceptions we come across when fielding PAS 68 enquiries is that all rated products are the same.
-In fact, the PAS 68 rating covers a wide range of products that can vary depending on the level of security needed.
+A common misconception we come across when fielding PAS 68 enquiries is that all rated products are the same.
+The PAS 68 rating covers a wide range of products that can vary depending on the level of security needed.

 For example, you may have one site where you need protection against a vehicle travelling at 30mph, at another you need to protect against the same type of vehicle travelling at 50mph, in each case, you would need to select a PAS 68 rated product suited to those requirements.

 But how do you tell the difference?